Shopify/ruby-lsp/jekyll/add-ons.markdown

       location,     # The Prism node location where the DSL call was found location,     # The Prism node location for the DSL name location.
 May or not be the same nil,          # The documentation for this DSL call.
-This should always be `nil` to ensure lazy fetching of docs index.configuration.encoding, # The negotiated encoding.
+This should always be `nil` to ensure lazy fetching of docs
+      @index.configuration.encoding, # The negotiated encoding.
 This should always be `indexing.configuration.encoding` signatures,   # All signatures for this method (every way it can be invoked) Entry::Visibility::PUBLIC, # The method's visibility
       owner,        # The method's owner.
 This is almost always going to be the same owner received )

     # Push the new entry to the index
-    index.add(new_entry)
+    @index.add(new_entry)
   end

+  # This method is invoked when the parser has finished processing the method call node.
+  # It can be used to perform cleanups like popping a stack...etc.
+  def on_call_node_leave(owner, node, file_path, code_units_cache); end
 end
 ```